starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "Yes, well.
 The project as you know is incomplete.
 But we're in a soundproof room and the vents are shut.
 Given the extent of the room I'm sure we'll have enough air before the company arrives."

-"Damnit!"
+"Damn it!"
 Jim yelled, turning his back to the Numerologist.
 "I'll take you all on myself.
 Measly insects won't get the best of Jim Vickers.
 No, I'll...
 Oh my god, they bees are coming through the walls.

 "Castle walls?" the numerologist asked in exasperation.

 "Yes, don't you see them!
 Attacking straight through the..."
 Jim fell silent as he thrashed about, in vain trying to dodge the swarm he now faced.
 The roaring of wings filled the spiral shaped room, and suddenly they were everywhere.
 Todd, tucked himself into a corner in a fetal position after throwing his iPhone at the swarm.
 Mary had ran off to her desk, trying to extract a rug to hide under before falling over.
 Martin made the quick motions of a Catholic cross in front of desk before being stung to death.

-The Numerologist, furtherest from where the bees had entered, gaped in horror.
+The Numerologist, furthest from where the bees had entered, gaped in horror.
 "We shouldn't have mass produced the bees before perfecting the spirals..." he muttered, before he fell in a heap, his suit was ruined.